 After the Bell Alliance

-Two of every five, or 40%, of children grow up in poverty in Dallas County.
+Thirty percent of children grow up in poverty in Dallas County.
 Currently, there is only enough free out of school time capacity to serve 4% of ALL children - so the vast majority of kids with the greatest need for academic and social/emotional support do not have access to quality afterschool care.
 Further, parents who desire to work and create a better life for their children are left to make a choice between full-time employment and the guarantee of safety for their children between the hours of 3-6pm.
 The After the Bell Alliance addresses this systemic issue by advocating for systems change at the city, state, and federal levels to increase available capacity for children in under-resourced communities.

 It is our hope that through a commitment to continued improvement that we will become a city with scalable solutions to the difficult challenges facing our education system, and become advocates for public support that will be both efficient and effective in the afterschool and summer program spaces.